LobaDK/QuantumKat_discordbot/README.md

 ### Leave current server
 `?Leave` Leaves the server the command was run in.
 For moderation purposes, anyone with administrator or members moderator privileges can also run this.

+## Chat
+### Chat with QuantumKat via OpenAI API
+`?Chat` Sends an attached message to ChatGPT via the OpenAI API, set up with an included custom system message that defines its behaviors.
+Messages and its replies are stored in a database, each related to the UUID of the user who initiated the command, allowing for unique history between multiple users.
+A maximum of 10 messages are retrieved and used as history, to help provide context but still keep token lengths somewhat low.
+### sharedchat
+`?Sharedchat` Copy of chat, but it uses an additional flag to save and retrieve messages and their replies in a shared state, allowing multiple users to use the same history